-LIS equivalence scale13 in which the number of equivalent adults in each household is calculated as N^{0.5}.
-The LIS equivalence scale implies fairly large economies of scale in household consumption - the second person in a household counts as 0.41, the third person receives a weight of 0.32 and a four person household is thought of as having the same relative level of consumption needs as two unattached individuals (i.e. with the same total money income, two adults living separately could live as well as a four person family living together).
+This paper uses the so-called LIS equivalence scale in which the number of equivalent adults in each household is calculated as N0.5.
+The LIS equivalence scale implies fairly large economies of scale in household consumption - the second person in a household counts as 0.41, the third person receives a weight of 0.32 and a four person household is thought of as having the same relative level of consumption needs as two unattached individuals (i.e. with the same total money income, two adults living separately could live as well as each member of a four person family living together).
 This paper makes the assumption of equal sharing among all household members, and calculates the equivalent income of each household member as equal to the total money income of the household, divided by the number of equivalent adults in the household.
-This equivalent income is assigned to all household members, and the distribution of equivalent income across individuals is then calculated.
+This equivalent income is attributed to all household members, and the distribution of equivalent income across individuals is then calculated.